BlockResearchGroup/compas_cra/docs/installation.rst

     git clone git@github.com:BlockResearchGroup/compas_cra.git
     cd compas_cra

-Install :mod:`compas_cra` with all dependencies in a new conda environment:
+Install COMPAS CRA with all dependencies in a new conda environment:

 .. code-block:: bash